Most people don’t think of local cemeteries in regards to gardening projects. But cemeteries need a little gardening love too!

 The cemetery you see pictured here is in Zone 5, south Naperville, IL (southwest suburban Chicago).
 It’s a 6+ acre plot of land that’s owned and maintained by Wheatland Township and known, appropriately enough, as the Wheatland Township Cemetery.

 Wheatland Township Cemetery has quite a history.
 It dates back to 1836 and is still in active service to the surrounding community.
-The cemetery averages about a dozen burials yearly and is the final resting place for close to 800 people, ranging from the well known to the relatively obscure …
+The cemetery averages about a dozen burials yearly and is the final resting place for over 800 people, ranging from the well known to the relatively obscure …

 Maintaining Cemetery Grounds

 You can safely say this cemetery is more fortunate than most.
 The grounds are proactively maintained by Wheatland Township personnel, who mow, trim, and maintain the cemetery roads.
 We are volunteers for the cemetery and assist with various projects, including helping with funerals and keeping the cemtetery monument plot (pictured) looking its best …

 The cemetery is located on 104th Street on Naperville’s south side, between Book and Plainfield-Naperville Roads.
 Stroll around the grounds if you’re in the area and you’ll encounter the grave sites of over 40 U.S. military veterans.
 You’ll see graves of veterans from the Civil War, World War I and II, the Korean Conflict, and Vietnam War.
 There’s even one veteran from the War of 1812, whose headstone was recently replaced to honor his memory.

 The center monument plot was donated by a prominent local family.
 One of our ongoing volunteer projects involves weeding the plot area and ensuring there’s a steady blooming showcase throughout the growing season …